tytydraco/yessleep/out/I_Was_Stranded_in_the_Australian_Outback_Something_Hunted_Me_Part_2.md

 —

 As I slowly regain consciousness, the world comes back into focus with a soft blur.
 The gentle sway of leaves above me creates a kaleidoscope of light and shadow.
-I'm lying on a makeshift cushion under a sprawling eucalyptus tree, its distinct, aromatic scent filling the air around me.
+I'm lying on a bed of green foliage under a sprawling eucalyptus tree, its distinct, aromatic scent filling the air around me.

 I try to sit up, but a sharp pain in my head forces me back down.
 That's when I notice the stranger sitting beside me, his watchful eyes fixed on my face.
 He holds out a container, crafted from the bark of a tree, filled with clear, cool water.